 water flow (we would require proof to satisfy such an occurrence), then we would

-return the original purchase price (£79.00) to the original purchaser.
-Your statutory
+return the original purchase price (price before postage) to the original purchaser.

-Please be aware that items are usually sent by ‘3-day’ service.
-If you need it urgently,
+Please be aware that items are usually sent by 24-hour delivery.
+It can’t be absolutely

 Cancelling & Returns